 What Can We Do?

 There are multiple orangutan conservation groups doing good work, but I would encourage you to support those that are working to conserve habitat and protect orangutans in the wild.
 That is the long-term solution that is most important.
 I work closely with the Gunung Palung Orangutan Conservation Program, who are working hard to safeguard the greater Gunung Palung landscape as a secure long term orangutan refuge.
-Please check out their website to learn more and consider giving them your support.
+Please check out their new initiative and consider giving them your support on a monthly basis.

 Gunung Palung Orangutans Feature in new BBC Film: